-employed in the 1979-80 academic year and are still employed in the 1980-81 academic year shall receive an increase in salary for the 1980-81 academic year of five percent (5%) plus four hundred dollars (\$400.00).
-Part-time faculty members who were employed in the 1979-80 academic year and are still employed in the 1980-81 academic year shall receive a prorata increase in their academic year salary based on the full-time increase as set forth above.
-Any faculty member who has received a promotion effective for the academic year 1980-81 shall receive as salary for the 1980-81 academic year the higher of either the minimum for his or her new rank or the salary received for the academic year 1979-80 plus the additions set forth above.
+22.1 Effective September 1, 1983, faculty members who were employed in the 1982-83 academic year shall receive an increase in salary for the 1983-84 academic year of five and one-quarter percent (5.25%) of their 1982-83 academic year salary and the sum of six hundred and twenty five dollars (\$625.00).
+Part-time faculty members who were employed in the 1982-83 academic year and are still employed in the 1983-84 academic year shall receive a prorata increase in their academic year salary based on the full-time increase as set forth above.
+Any faculty member who has received a promotion effective for the academic year 1983-84 shall receive as salary for the 1983-84 academic year the higher of either the minimum for his or her new rank or the salary received for the academic year 1982-83 plus the additions set forth above.